karlrees/docker_bedrockserver/README.md

 # Minecraft Server (Bedrock) for Docker

-A Docker image and docker-compose file to run one or more instances of a native Minecraft Bedrock server in minimal ubuntu environment.
+A Docker image and docker-compose file to run one or more instances of a native Minecraft Bedrock server in a minimal ubuntu environment.

 ## Background